maomincoding/babel-plugin-mettle-html/README.md

 #### `tag=html`

-By default, `babel-plugin-mettle` will process all Tagged Templates with a tag function named `html`.
+By default, `babelPluginMettle` will process all Tagged Templates with a tag function named `html`.
 To use a different name, use the `tag` option in your Babel configuration:

 ```js
 {"plugins":[